cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

-Reference architectures provide "an authoritative source of information about a specific subject area that guides and constrains the instantiations of multiple architectures and solutions."
-(Reference needed) Reference architectures generally serve as a foundation for solution architectures and may also be used for comparison and alignment of instantiations of architectures and solutions.
+Reference architectures provide "an authoritative source of information about a specific subject area that guides and constrains the instantiations of multiple architectures and solutions" [@www-dodaf-arch].
+Reference architectures generally serve as a foundation for solution architectures and may also be used for comparison and alignment of instantiations of architectures and solutions.